 One question I hear all the time from leaders is, “how can I shift my company to a remote-first model?”
 It’s easy to talk about, but it’s much more difficult to create habits and workflows to operationalize these principles.

-In the rest of this chapter, I’m going to share specific workflows to help you shift away from the real-time meetings and never ending Zoom calls towards a more asynchronous or remote-first way of working.
+In the rest of this chapter, I’m going to share specific workflows and workflow apps to help you shift away from the real-time meetings and never ending Zoom calls towards a more asynchronous or remote-first way of working.